How to Cook Eggs to Order

 Screenshot

-So the next time someone orders eggs a specific way, you do not need a code book.
-Set the whites, then read the yolk.
-The wobble tells you everything, and where you stop is the only difference between one style and the next.
+Next time someone orders eggs a certain way, you don’t need a code book.
+When the whites are set, you read the yolk.
+The wobble tells you everything.
+Where you stop is the only difference between one style and the next.

 Nathaniel Lee